pachyderm/pachyderm/doc/managing_pachyderm/backup_restore_and_migrate.md

 ### 1. Pause all pipeline and data loading/unloading operations

 #### Pausing pipelines
 From the directed acyclic graphs (DAG) that define your pachyderm cluster, stop each pipeline.
-You can either run a multiline shell command, shown below, or you must, for each pipeline, manually run the `pachctl stop-pipeline` command.
+You can either run a multiline shell command, shown below, or you must, for each pipeline, manually run the `pachctl stop pipeline` command.

-`pachctl stop-pipeline <pipeline name>`
+`pachctl stop pipeline <pipeline-name>`

-You can confirm each pipeline is paused using the `pachctl list-pipeline` command
+You can confirm each pipeline is paused using the `pachctl list pipeline` command

-`pachctl list-pipeline`
+`pachctl list pipeline`

-Alternatively, a useful shell script for running stop-pipeline on all pipelines is included below.
+Alternatively, a useful shell script for running `stop pipeline` on all pipelines is included below.
 It may be necessary to install the utilities used in the script, like `jq` and `xargs`, on your system.

 ```
-pachctl list-pipeline --raw \
+pachctl list pipeline --raw \
   | jq -r '.pipeline.name' \
-  | xargs -P3 -n1 -I{} pachctl stop-pipeline {}
+  | xargs -P3 -n1 -I{} pachctl stop pipeline {}
 ```

 It's also a useful practice, for simple to moderately complex deployments, to keep a terminal window up showing the state of all running kubernetes pods.